Riva CRM Integration - Documentation and Knowledge Base

 Step 2: Add Attendees

-Again, everything is same as adding attendees for an availability link.
+Again, everything is the same as adding attendees for an availability link.
 Note that delegation is also supported.

 Step 3: Select your availability

-Rather than selecting recurring time ranges that you are available weekly, you will be manually selecting the exact timeslots that you want to show as available.
-Note that you can select already busy slots.
+As an organizer, you will be manually selecting the exact timeslots that you want to show as available.
 The reserve selected times toggle will create temporary "HOLD" meetings in your calendar wherever you marked yourself as available so that you don't overbook those slots with another meeting.

-As you are manually selecting the times, there is no need to have "additional options" step as you do for availability links.
+As you are manually selecting the times, there is no need to have an "additional options" step as you do for availability links.

 Recipient's Experience